 As a result, a TLS connection can be established in the described scenario.

-scp empties files copied to themselves when a specific syntax is used
+scp empties files copied to themselves

 scp utility changed from the Secure copy protocol (SCP) to the more secure SSH file transfer protocol (SFTP).
 Consequently, copying a file from a location to the same location erases the file content.
 The problem affects the following syntax: